-INTERNAL COMPLAINTS COMMITTEES _INFORMATION UNDER THE SEXUAL HARASSMENTOF WOMEN AT WORKPLACE _PREVENTION PROHIBITION AND REDRESSAL_ ACT 2013_
+INTERNAL COMPLAINTS COMMITTEES (INFORMATION UNDER THE SEXUAL HARASSMENTOF WOMEN AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSAL) ACT 2013)

 The Bank had constituted Internal Complaints Committee as per letterand spirit contained in the provisions of "The Sexual Harassment of Women atWorkplace (Prevention Prohibition and Redressal) Act 2013" at 9 Zones and HeadOffice to prevent and redress the complaints relating to sexual harassment and to organizeworkshops/ awareness programs to empower women employees while handling cases relating tosexual harassment.
 Workshops/ awareness programs regarding women empowerment wereconducted at various locations pan India.
 The data with regard to the redressal ofcomplaints by the Internal Complaints Committee are as follows:

-|No. of complaints received for the year FY-2020-21 ||1 |
+|No. of complaints received for the year FY-2021-22 ||1 |

-|No. of complaints disposed of during FY-2020-21 ||1 |
+|No. of complaints disposed off during FY-2021-22 ||1 |

 |No. of cases pending for more than 90 days ||Nil |